Dev-Mentorship-Programme/DSA/README.md

 ## **How To Contribute**

-We are encouraging you to solve the practice problems after learning through each concept and also send us a pull request of your working solution in any language.
+We'd like to encourage you to solve the practice problems after learning each concept and then send us a pull request with your working solution in any language.

-If you also solved an interesting problem related to any concept, or you find an helpful resource, feel free to send us a pull request of it.
+If you also solved an interesting problem related to any concept, or you found a helpful resource, feel free to send us a pull request of it.

 If you've never contributed to open-source before, let this be your first contribution!
-[Here's a step by step reference](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/) to contributing.
+[Here's a step-by-step reference](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/) to contributing.

-After that, you can check the guidelines on hpw to add your solutions [here](./CONTRIBUTING.md) to the series
+After that, you can check the guidelines on how to add your solutions [here](./CONTRIBUTING.md) to the series

-If you are a more advanced coder, we would welcome your help reviewing PRs of code solutions and provide helpful feedback on best practices.
+If you are a more advanced coder, we would welcome your help reviewing PRs of code solutions and providing helpful feedback on best practices.

  <br>